Israel says may escalate as Hamas joins Gaza clashes

 Two Gaza militants died in the ensuing Israeli air strikes.
 Two workers were wounded later when a plastics factory in northern Gaza Strip caught fire after it was hit by an Israeli tank shell, emergency workers said.

-Israel's Iron Dome defence system knocked out a longer-range "Grad" rocket that was aimed at the southern city of Beersheba, the army said.
+Israel's Iron Dome defense system knocked out a longer-range "Grad" rocket that was aimed at the southern city of Beersheba, the army said.

 Thousands of Palestinians marching in the funerals of six people killed in the past 24 hours cried: "Revenge, revenge".
 One man said an Israeli tank fired at children then fired on adults who rushed to the scene.